History of Rochester, New York: Rochesterville and The Flour City

+In 1830 and 1831, Rochester experienced one of the largest Protestant revivals of the Second Great Awakening, led by Charles Grandison Finney.
+A leading pastor in New York, who was converted in the Rochester meetings, gave this account of Finney's meetings there: The whole community was stirred.
+Religion was the topic of conversation in the house, in the shop, in the office, and on the street.
+The only theater in the city was converted into a livery stable; the only circus into a soap and candle factory.
+Grog shops were closed; the Sabbath was honored; the sanctuaries were thronged with happy worshippers; a new impulse was given to every philanthropic enterprise; the fountains of benevolence were opened, and men lived to good.

 By 1834, some 20 flour mills were producing 500,000 barrels (44,000 t) annually, the population reached 13,500 and the city area expanded to 4,000 acres (16 km2).
 Rochester was then re-chartered as a city, and Jonathan Child, son-in-law of Col. Rochester, was elected its first mayor.

 In 1837, the Rochester Orphan Asylum was founded by the Rochester Female Charitable Society.
 The Asylum was located on South Sophia Street (now South Plymouth Avenue) and later moved to Hubbell Park.
 After a tragic fire on January 8, 1901, the Asylum was moved to Pinnacle Hill, reconstructed as a series of cottages called the Hillside Home (now Hillside Children's Center, part of Hillside Family of Agencies).
 The Charitable Society also founded Rochester City Hospital on Buffalo Street (now West Main Street), where the old Buffalo Street Cemetery was located.
 Construction on the hospital began in 1845 but it was not occupied until 1863.
 By 1838 Rochester was the largest flour-producing city in the world.